olcayertas/RetrofitWithKotlin/README.md

 # RetrofitWithKotlin
-Sample project which demonstrates use of Retrofit with Kotlin
+Sample project which demonstrates use of `Retrofit` with `Kotlin`.

+This sample application get list of `GitHub` repos for given user name.